Pop Culture Madness!

 Winnie The Pooh books, Improved Erector sets

-Richard Leo Simon and Max Lincoln Schuster published 'The Cross Word Puzzle Book,' which was the world's first collection of crossword puzzles.
+Richard Leo Simon and Max Lincoln Schuster published ‘The Cross Word Puzzle Book,’ the world’s first collection of crossword puzzles.

 The Habits